Registration for Laboratory Technician Program Only: Members: $125 – Non-Members: $150

 Alex Shor, DMD, MSD

-In a number of clinical scenarios, implant restorations may have to be retreated due to the cosmetic deficiencies, open interproximal contacts, changes in occlusion and biological or mechanical complications.
-Implant retreatment poss unique challenges such as finding relevant records, identifying older implant systems and removing existing restorations.
-The goal of this presentation is to highlight some of these challenges and present possible solutions in the retreatment process.
+In a number of clinical scenarios implant restorations may have to be retreated due to the cosmetic deficiencies, open interproximal contacts, changes in occlusion, and biological or mechanical complications.
+Implant retreatment poses unique challenges such as finding relevant records, identifying older implant system, and removing existing restorations.
+The goal of this presentation is to highlight some of these challenges and present possible solution sin the retreatment process.

 1:30 – 2:30 pm

-Telescopic implant solutions are gaining popularity in dentistry, so we need to understand why, from the perspective of the clinician, the dental technician, and the patient.
+Telescopic implant solutions are gaining popularity in dentistry so we need to understand why this is, from the perspective of the clinician, the dental technician, and the patient.
 Some of the issues pertaining to screw-retained acrylic hybrid and zirconia cases will be discussed.
-This program covers the basics of telescopic and conical connection implant prostheses and explains the components and clinical steps necessary to create these types of implant/tissue borne prostheses with success.
-Insight into newer material selections, when it comes to these types of removable, yet stable and retentive implant prosthetic solutions will also be reviewed.
+This program covers the basics of telescopic and conical connection implant prostheses and explains the components and clinical steps that are necessary to create these types of implant/tissue borne prostheses with success.
+Insights into newer material selections, when it comes to these types of removable, yet stable and retentive implant prosthetic solutions, will also be reviewed.